haxsysgit/haxsysgit/README.md

 **Python Backend Engineer — building AI developer tools and backend systems.**

 I build tools that help developers and AI agents work together more reliably.
-Right now I'm focused on [FRAME](https://github.com/haxsysgit/FRAME), [Haxaml](https://github.com/haxsysgit/haxaml), and [FrameSDK](https://github.com/haxsysgit/FrameSDK) — a stack of projects that give AI coding agents a project memory, a rulebook, and mechanical verification of their work.
+Right now I'm focused on [FRAME](https://github.com/haxsysgit/FRAME), [Haxaml](https://github.com/haxsysgit/haxaml), and [FrameSDK](https://github.com/haxsysgit/FrameSDK) ,a stack of projects that give AI coding agents a project memory, a rulebook, and mechanical verification of their work, Basically a convention but more structured and opinionated than generic AGENTS.md.

-I'm looking for backend or AI engineer roles where I can build systems people depend on, ship often, and work with people who test properly.
+I'm looking for backend or AI engineer roles where I can build systems people depend on, ship often, and work with people who share similar enthusiasm and interest on software and Agentic systems.

 ---